 We will call it a day at Lingmithang which stands at an elevation of 4, 140m.
 Today, we would have trekked for 6 to 7 hours covering 19 km of the trail.

 The trek for the day is a downhill walk along the narrow winding river valley.
 The trail leads you to the west side of Laya Village.
 At an elevation of 3, 850m, the campsite is on a high flat bench above the village.
 The trek stretches for about 10 km requiring 3 to 4 hours of normal trekking.

 Day 12: Laya Halt

 A day halt at Laya will give us time to go around and explore the Laya Village to the fullest.

 Day 13: Laya – Koena

-The trail involves series of winding rounds to avoid steep cliffs while affording break-taking views of crashing river, feeder streams and cascades of waterfalls.
-Covering 19km of trail in 6 to 7 hours, we will reach at our campsite at 3, 800m.
+The trail involves a series of winding rounds to avoid cliffs while affording break-taking views of the crashing rivers, feeder streams, and cascades of waterfalls.
+Covering 19km of trail in 6 to 7 hours, we will reach our campsite at 3, 800m.

 Day 14: Koena – Gasa (GasaTsachu or Hot spring),

-Upon crossing the Babela Pass at 3, 740m, the trail is all the way down leading up to our campsite, close to Gasa Dzong at the elevation of 2, 900m.
+Upon crossing the Babela Pass at 3, 740m, the trail is down leading up to our campsite, close to Gasa Dzong at an elevation of 2, 900m.
 The 17km stretch of the trek takes 6 to 7 hours of normal trekking.
 Camp near the Hot Spring!